 For decades, Radene Marie Cook had two complimentary careers: she was a professional actress, dancer and singer in southern California, and she enjoyed a 16-year run as an on-air radio personality, including time spent as an "on the spot" news and traffic airborne reporter for KFWB in Los Angeles.
 In January of 2000, she won two broadcast awards for her work.

 But on March 16, 2000, all that changed.
 While working, her aircraft was hit by a "microburst," a wind shear event known for being especially violent and often deadly.
-"Through some miracle in those violent four and a half seconds, we escaped hitting the ground, but not the damage of a crash," says Radene.
-"The midair collision with the winds moving straight down at nearly 200 miles per hour was like the force of an 18-wheeler slamming into a Soap Box Derby car," she explains.
+"Through some miracle, in those violent four and a half seconds, we escaped hitting the ground, but not the damage of a crash," Cook said.
+"The midair collision with the winds moving straight down at nearly 200 miles per hour was like the force of an 18-wheeler slamming into a Soap Box Derby car," she explained.
 Her injuries were extensive.

-Placed in the workers' compensation system, Radene says all of her care was "determined not by myself or my doctors but by what benefits could be listed behind my case number."
-The immediate list of injuries was a concussion, 5-level whiplash and lumbar injuries from L3 down through the coccyx.
-"But where my injuries started was nothing compared to where I ended up after four-plus years of 'treatment' under the bureaucracy of workers' comp and 'fail first' treatment policies that continued to injure me despite protests," says Radene.
+Placed in the workers' compensation system, Cook said all of her care was "determined not by myself or my doctors, but by what benefits could be listed behind my case number."
+The immediate list of injuries was a concussion, five-level whiplash and lumbar injuries from L3 down through the coccyx.
+"But where my injuries started was nothing compared to where I ended up after four-plus years of 'treatment' under the bureaucracy of workers' comp and 'fail first' treatment policies that continued to injure me despite protests," Cook said.

-"In the four years I was under treatment through workers' compensation insurance, which adhered to 'fail first' policies rigorously, more damage than healing occurred," says Radene.
+"In the four years I was under treatment through workers' compensation insurance, which adhered to 'fail first' policies rigorously, more damage than healing occurred," Cook said.
 The dural lining of her spinal cord was punctured twice; she had 79 separate needle punctures to her back from epidural steroid injections and nerve blocks.
-(Though ineffective after the first injection, she had to continue to "fail" at the injections or she would receive no other treatment, she says, "Not even the small amount of Tylenol 4 with codeine that actually did help dull the shriek of pain to some degree.")
+(Though ineffective after the first injection, she had to continue to "fail" at the injections or she would receive no other treatment, she said, "Not even the small amount of Tylenol 4 with codeine that actually did help dull the shriek of pain to some degree.")

-Over time, her injuries deteriorated and she received diagnoses of adhesive arachnoiditis in her low back and neck; central pain syndrome; complex regional pain syndrome-type II; cauda equina syndrome; and severe epidural fibrosis.
-"The pain was constant and hellishly brutal." says Radene.
+Over time, her injuries deteriorated, and she received diagnoses of adhesive arachnoiditis in her low back and neck; central pain syndrome; complex regional pain syndrome-type II; cauda equina syndrome; and severe epidural fibrosis.
+"The pain was constant and hellishly brutal," Cook said.
 "I was substantially undermedicated.
-At least twice a month, my body began slipping into physical shock from the pain.
-According to my primary care physician."
+At least twice a month, my body began slipping into physical shock from the pain, according to my primary care physician."

-Now, six and a half years after changing to the new pain specialist.
-Radene's pain is still very present, but is controlled.
-"My health in all areas has returned to a level I never thought possible again before treatment." she says.
+Now, six and a half years after changing to the new pain specialist, Cook's pain is still very present, but controlled.
+"My health in all areas has returned to a level I never thought possible again before treatment." she said.
 "I am still disabled and must take things slowly, but within my limitations I have made a new life as an artist and have won national and international awards in art focusing on pain issues."

-Radene is also a freelance writer and a pain advocate, volunteering as the national spokesperson and pain advocate co-chair for IPPU: Intractable Pain Patients United.
+Cook also is a freelance writer and a pain advocate, volunteering as the national spokesperson and pain advocate co-chair for IPPU: Intractable Pain Patients United.
 She's found the group Chronic Intractable Pain and You to be a helpful, supportive resource for her and others with complex or severe pain.

-"Although I am still in pain, my life is improving significantly," says Radene.
-"It is because I have access to the opioid treatment appropriate for me, and because of the individualized treatment plan worked out between me and my doctor, that I can again have a quality of life that overshadows the pain — something I could not have when left to 'fail first' treatment plans."
+"Although I am still in pain, my life is improving significantly," Cook said.
+"It is because I have access to the opioid treatment appropriate for me and because of the individualized treatment plan worked out between me and my doctor that I can again have a quality of life that overshadows the pain — something I could not have when left to 'fail first' treatment plans."